thunderrun/msal-node-reverse-proxy/README.md

 - Configure app path permissions with required roles
 - Use RegExp to match URL
-- Use Query Selectors to hide page element
+- Use Query Selectors to hide elements

 ```jsonc
 {